facebookresearch/hydra/website/docs/tutorials/basic/2_config_file.md

 ---
 id: config_file
-title: Using a config file
+title: Specifying a config file
 ---

 It can get tedious to type all those command line arguments.